Former Drug Cop Turned Freedom Activist and Criminal Defense Expert Witness

 “Cooper wanted to atone.
 So he created the NeverGetBusted DVDs.” -NPR “This American Life”

 “Barry Cooper is a hero because he is standing up and declaring the War on Drugs is not working!” –Tucker Carlson, MSNBC

 “Cooper is a former narcotics officer once considered among the top cops in Texas, where more marijuana is seized each year than in any other state.” –USA TODAY

 Barry’s History as a Cop

-Barry received specialized training in every known field of narcotics operations.
-He has worked undercover operations, performed reverse stings, conducted scores of search warrants, trained drug dogs and worked highway interdiction.
+He received specialized training in every known field of narcotics operations.
+Barry Cooper has also worked undercover operations, performed reverse stings, conducted scores of search warrants, trained drug dogs, and worked highway interdiction.

-Barry finished his career as head of the narcotics division for the Gladewater Police Department.
+Barry Cooper finished his career as head of the narcotics division for the Gladewater Police Department.

 “Barry was even better than he says he was.
 He had a knack for finding drugs and made more arrests and more seizures than all of the other agents combined.
 He was probably the best narcotics officer in the state and maybe the country during his time with the task force.” –Tom Finley, Commander Permian Basin Drug Task Force

 Barry Cooper accumulated a record of over 500 misdemeanor and over 300 felony drug arrests.
 He seized over 50 automobiles and millions in cash and assets.

 Barry Cooper quit law enforcement due to political pressures that were caused by arresting the wrong people and for out- performing the local drug task force and the DEA.